davegallant/site/content/post/using-aks-and-socks-to-connect-to-a-private-azure-db.md

 Similar to what [AWS has recommended](https://aws.amazon.com/blogs/database/securely-connect-to-an-amazon-rds-or-amazon-ec2-database-instance-remotely-with-your-preferred-gui/), perhaps a bastion is the way forward?

+Azure has a fully-managed service called
-[Azure Bastion](https://azure.microsoft.com/en-ca/products/azure-bastion) is a fully managed service that both [costs money](https://azure.microsoft.com/en-ca/pricing/details/azure-bastion/#pricing) and provides secure access to virtual machines that do not have public IPs.
+[Azure Bastion](https://azure.microsoft.com/en-ca/products/azure-bastion) that provides secure access to virtual machines that do not have public IPs.
+This looks interesting, but unfortunately it [costs money](https://azure.microsoft.com/en-ca/pricing/details/azure-bastion/#pricing) and requires an additional virtual machine.

-Because this adds cost and requires a virtual machine, it does not seem like a very desirable option in its current state.
+Because this adds cost (and complexity), it does not seem like a desirable option in its current state.
+If it provided a more seamless connection to the database, it would be more appealing.

 ## SOCKS